Fortuna Düsseldorf

-Düsseldorfer Turn- und Sportverein Fortuna 1895 e.V., commonly known as Fortuna Düsseldorf ([fɔʁˈtuːna ˈdʏsl̩dɔʁf]), is a German football club in Düsseldorf, North Rhine-Westphalia, which competes in the 2.
+Düsseldorfer Turn- und Sportverein Fortuna 1895 e.V., commonly known as Fortuna Düsseldorf ([fɔʁˈtuːna ˈdʏsl̩dɔʁf]), is a German football club based in Düsseldorf, North Rhine-Westphalia, that competes in the 2.
 Bundesliga.

 Founded in 1895, Fortuna entered the league in 1913 and was a fixture in the top flight from the early 1920s up to the creation of the Bundesliga in 1963.
-2022–23 will be their third season in a row in the 2.
-Bundesliga since getting relegated from the Bundesliga in the 2019–20 season.
 Fortuna captured one German championship in 1933 and two German cup DFB-Pokal wins in 1979 and 1980.
 Their greatest feat in European competition was a Cup Winners Cup final in 1979 where they lost to Barcelona.